baku89/tethr/README.md

 ### Watching Config Changes

 Whenever a value of configuration is changed, correspoinding `${configName}Changed` event will be fired.
-And since Tethr class inherits from [EventEmitter](), ou can monitor the value change as follows:
+And since Tethr class inherits from [EventEmitter](https://github.com/primus/eventemitter3), you can monitor the value change as follows:

 ```ts
 function callback(desc: ConfigDesc<Aperture>) {